 If you have a limited budget, this is all you need to begin.

-My personal favorite are the Memoria Press Study guides.
+My personal favorite is the Memoria Press Teacher Manual.
 They have simple helps for each of the lessons as well as a well formatted answer key in the back.
 The only downside is that there are three study guides that cover Henle's First Year Latin text.
 Here's a sample of the answer key section of the book:

 If you're looking for one full answer key, then Our Lady of Victory has an option for you.
 They have the answers to all of the skipped lessons in the front, and then the complete Henle answer key following.
 I don't like the formatting as well, but it is a complete resource.